Solving PolynomialsA polynomial looks like this:

 (2−2)(22+2×2+4) = (0)(22+2×2+4)

-And we can also solve the quadratic x2+2x+4 and we are done
+And we can then solve the quadratic x2+2x+4 and we are done

 Graph the polynomial and see where it crosses the x-axis.

 |We can enter the polynomial into the Function Grapher, and then zoom in to find where it crosses the x-axis.|

 Graphing is a good way to find approximate answers, and we may also get lucky and discover an exact answer.

 Caution: before you jump in and graph it, you should really know How Polynomials Behave, so you find all the possible answers!

 This is useful to know: When a polynomial is factored like this:

 f(x) = (x−a)(x−b)(x−c)...

 Then a, b, c, etc are the roots!

 So Linear Factors and Roots are related, know one and we can find the other.

 (Read The Factor Theorem for more details.)